 Alexandra González-Waddington is a founding partner of the González & Waddington Law Firm, and a Georgia Registered mediator.
 She has represented and defended hundreds of defendants charged with sexual crimes and has worked on some of the most notorious war crime cases stemming from the Iraq and Afghanistan wars.
-A former Public Defender in the State of Georgia, Alexandra has worked on various types of cases, including rapes, larcenies, and white collar crimes.
+A former Public Defender in the State of Georgia, Alexandra has worked on various types of cases, including rapes, larcenies, and white-collar crimes.
 She graduated from Temple Beasley School of Law in Philadelphia, PA where she successfully completed Templeʼs Nationally ranked Integrated Trial Advocacy Program.
-In 2015 and 2016, she wrote chapters in the American Bar Association (ABA) books, “The State of Criminal Justice.”
-This annual publication examines major issues, trends and significant changes in the criminal justice system and is one of the cornerstones of the ABAʼs Criminal Justice Sectionʼs work.
+From 2015 through 2021, she wrote chapters in the American Bar Association (ABA) books, “The State of Criminal Justice.”
+This annual publication examines major issues, trends, and significant changes in the criminal justice system and is one of the cornerstones of the ABAʼs Criminal Justice Sectionʼs work.
 This publication serves as an invaluable resource for policy-makers, academics, and students of the criminal justice system.

 To order, click here: http://nacdl.org/patterncross